Jacobin attacks Revolutionary Marxism

 One major weakness is their vision of internationalism.
 They often endorse candidates such as Sanders and AOC who still support U.S. imperialism.
 Here is an excellent critique of AOC’s politics:

-Besides their vision, their method of achieving “socialism” is very different than Marxism.
+Besides their vision, their method of achieving “socialism” is very different from Marxism.
 Their focus is on winning elections which is shown by 17 pages in this issue devoted directly to charts and graphs on election statistics and other articles focused on how Democrats can win elections.

 It is clear that revolutionary Marxists and Democratic Socialists have very different visions of socialism and very different strategies and tactics for achieving it.
 The main opening essay by Chris Maisano makes this clear.
 It declares open ideological warfare on the revolutionary left, which it argues hard against but also claims is irrelevant.